 Skip to content

-SenseVoice is an open-source speech recognition basic model from Alibaba, supporting speech recognition in Chinese, Japanese, Korean, and English.
-Compared to some previous models, it features faster recognition speed and higher accuracy.
+SenseVoice is an open-source speech recognition foundation model by Alibaba that supports recognizing speech in Chinese, Japanese, Korean, and English.
+Compared to previous models, it boasts faster recognition speed and higher accuracy.

-However, the officially released version has not included timestamp output, which is inconvenient for subtitle creation.
-Currently, I'm using other VAD models for pre-segmentation, and then using SenseVoice for recognition.
-I've created this API project and integrated it into video translation software for easier use.
+However, the official release doesn't include timestamp output, which is inconvenient for generating subtitles.
+Currently, I'm using other VAD models for pre-segmentation and then SenseVoice for recognition.
+This led to the creation of this API project, which is integrated into video translation software for ease of use.

 SenseVoice Official Repository